Treatment of Premenstrual Dysphoria

 Kristian Reveles Jensen, MD

-I am a queer-friendly doctor with a focus on the treatment of severe premenstrual syndrome (PMS) and dysphoria (PMDD).
+I am a queer-friendly doctor focusing on the treatment of severe premenstrual syndrome (PMS) and dysphoria (PMDD).

-In my private clinic in Copenhagen, I offer individualised evidence-based treatment including therapy, medication, optimisation of diet, exercise and sleep with the aim of relieving symptoms and improving life quality.
+In my private clinic in Copenhagen, I offer individualised, evidence-based treatment to relieve symptoms and improve life quality.

 Come as you are